North Dakota Dog Bite Injury Attorneys

 After a Serious North Dakota Dog Bite, Recovering from your Injuries can be Stressful and Overwhelming

-North Dakota is one of the few states in America that doesn’t have a personal injury law that is specific to dog bites or animal attacks.
+North Dakota is one of the few states in America that doesn’t have a personal injury law specific to dog bites or animal attacks.
 Instead, North Dakota dog bite attorneys rely on something known as case law to prove these types of cases.
-The most common case that attorneys refer to is called Sendelbach v.
+The most common case that attorneys refer to is Sendelbach v.
 Grad.
-This case allows attorneys to prove that dog bite victims deserve compensation because dog bite owners have a duty of care to keep their guests safe and to keep their pets under control in public.
+This case allows attorneys to prove that dog bite victims deserve compensation.
+And that dog bite owners have a duty of care to keep their guests safe and to keep their pets under control in public.

 Sand Law in North Dakota is experienced at handling dog bite and other animal attack cases.
-We are here for you if you need us, so contact us today for a free case evaluation and consultation.
+We are here for you if you need us.
+Contact us today for a free case evaluation and consultation.